kedro-org/kedro/docs/source/data/data_catalog.md

     mode: overwrite
 ```

-You can also have multiple factory patterns in your catalog.
+You can have multiple factory patterns in your catalog.
 However, doing so can lead to a situation where a dataset name from your pipeline might match multiple patterns.
 To overcome this, Kedro sorts all the potential matches for the dataset name in the pipeline and picks the best match.
 If there is an explicit entry for the dataset in the catalog,
 that would be picked over any factory pattern, then the pattern with the highest number of matching characters, and finally the pattern with the highest number of placeholders in the pattern name.

-You can use dataset factory pattern to define a catch-all dataset factory pattern which would overwrite the default `MemoryDataSet` creation.
+You can use dataset factories to define a catch-all pattern which will overwrite the default `MemoryDataSet` creation.
 ```yaml
 "{default_dataset}":
   type: pandas.CSVDataSet